 Never A Dull Moment (by George Plawski)

-This story is embellished with a telling of his meeting with a beautiful and cultured girl from Paris whose name is Rita, of their unconventional romance, their travels around the world, of her loving and essential collaboration in the author’s idiosyncratic lifestyle, and of their eventual marriage which is happily doomed to continue to the end of this grand adventure.
+The book’s final embellishment is his loving description of meeting a beautiful and cultured young lady from Paris named Rita, their unconventional romance, their extensive world travels and eventual marriage, which he describes as being doomed to continue until the end of this grand adventure.